 - Minimum focus distance: 0,45m

 - Weight: 1 pound 12 ounces / 795g

 Both lenses play a key role in Canon’s EF full-frame lineup.
-However, it’s the EF 24-105mm f/4L IS USM that offers greater versatility, and as such it’s likely to be the bigger seller based on the fact that the lens it replaces has been one of Canon’s best-selling full-frame optics for the past 10 years.
+However, it’s the EF 24-105mm f/4L IS USM that offers greater versatility, and it replaced a lens that was one of Canon’s best-selling full-frame optics for the previous 10 years.

-The original EF 24-105mm f/4L USM has been a popular lens with Canon users for many different reasons.
-For those making the jump from an APS-C DSLR to full frame, it’s seen as one of the best multi-purpose lenses you can buy, plus there’s often an incentive to buy it with a new DSLR as part of a kit and save a considerable sum of money in the process.
+The original EF 24-105mm f/4L USM was a popular lens with Canon users for many different reasons.
+For those making the jump from an APS-C DSLR to full frame, it’s seen as one of the best multi-purpose lenses you can buy, plus there was often an incentive to buy it with a new Canon DSLR as part of a kit and save a considerable sum of money in the process.

 Canon EF 24-105mm f/4L IS II USM – Features

 Favoured by those wanting to carry a single lens on location, the EF 24-105mm f/4L IS II USM falls into the standard zoom camp of premium lenses and differs from the original EF 24-105mm f/4L IS USM in a number of ways.